seanbao/mnemonas/docs/testing-strategy.en.md

 ./scripts/run-e2e-isolated.sh --quick
 ```

 The isolated runner starts a temporary backend, temporary storage, and non-default ports before invoking `scripts/e2e-test.sh`.
 The isolated root must be under `/tmp` or the current checkout and must not contain control characters, `..`, or symlink path components.
+The default backend port is `18180` and default frontend port is `14173` for Playwright.
 Playwright's isolated backend uses a 2-hour access-token lifetime and a 168-hour refresh-token lifetime to reduce shared storageState expiration risk during long parallel runs.

 Manual tests against an existing service must provide explicit targets: